Sunday, October 10, 2021

 Musical listening is non-dual.
 This is explained through the phenomenology of attunement—what in the German tradition is referred to as Stimmung.
 This term captures how under normal circumstances, we do not listen to music 'as an object'.
 Music is neither heard as something 'out there' (in the 'material world') nor as something 'in here' (as something solely 'in the mind').
 Rather, music is actualized through an effortlessspontaneously non-dual, ego-less process of attuning our mind-bodies with the music.
 Since musical attunement rests the mind in non-dual awareness, the act of listening to music provides listeners with meaningful referents and valuable experiences to draw upon when practicing zazen–the act of actualizing that primordial non-duality that Buddhist scriptures call the nature of mind.
 There is therefore a substantial soteriological value to all forms of musical attunement.

 When Kūkai talked of how liberation could be achieved through the non-dual attunement to 'empty space'—the dharmakāya–he likewise did not mean an attunement to a vacuum, a plane of non-existence, or complete meaninglessness.
 'Empty space' points to the fact that all phenomenality, in all its forms, when seen correctly, is like 'empty space'.
-The absolute and phenomenal are recognized to be without difference: both are empty appearences–"wonderful functions"–that occurs "because of the revolving of the mind" (Mǎzǔ Dàoyī in Jia, 2006, 78).
+In a non-dual attunement to empty space, the absolute and phenomenal are recognized to be without difference: both are empty appearences–"wonderful functions", as Mǎzǔ Dàoyī had it–that occur "because of the revolving of the mind" (Mǎzǔ Dàoyī in Jia 2006, 78).

 That music in this way can be a verification of non-duality does not mean that all musical attunements always are this 'pure'.
 Kasulis' usage of the word 'meaningless' is crucial because it points to the difference between the kind of music that does this and the kind of music that does not.
 'Meaningless' is then not taken to refer to the non-enactment of a world or a kind of perspectivelessness but rather to the interpretation of 'objects' within a world.
 Music that does not ask the listener to hear sounds through concepts or symbols is the music that moves towards closing the gap between aesthetic modes and zazen.
 It comes down to not requiring the listener to 'make sense' of the music either narratively or conceptually, but rather to invite the listener to dwell in a kind of forgetfulness—a forgetfulness that is acutely sharp and perceptive rather than dull and hazy.
 When relieved of the burden to 'understand' or 'make sense' of the phenomena, the listener is brought close to the bare attention of zazen that sees things as they are.